7 Essential Customer Retention Metrics for Business in 2023

 Not every benefit of customer retention is quantitative.
 It can also improve employee morale.
 It makes sense: happier customers mean employees feel greater job satisfaction.

 When customers are less likely to contact support with complaints, employees feel less stressed.
 Customer retention also increases business stability, which gives your team a greater sense of accomplishment and security in their roles.

 Clear Product Roadmap

 Invested customers can provide insights into your brand’s direction.
 Loyal customers provide insightful feedback on features and services they’d like to see.
-By zeroing in on your repeat customers’ target persona, you can quickly grow your business to serve multiple needs.
+By zeroing in on your repeat customers’ target persona (as well as overall repeat purchase rates), you can quickly grow your business to serve multiple needs.

 Customer retention is also a critical factor for your brand presence.
 Keeping your customers happy with your product makes them more likely to drive word-of-mouth marketing and referrals.

 - Grow your business organically

 - Establish you as a leader in your niche

 Now that you know more about why customer retention metrics matter, here are seven you should start tracking.